HwWobbe/WipHww/README.md

   - review:
     - https://www.linkedin.com/posts/llamaindex_agentic-terraform-assistant-with-llamaindex-activity-7225522551408508930-pcMf?
     - https://github.com/ComposioHQ/composio/tree/master/python/examples/pr_agent/pr_agent_llama_index

 - ReView Gpt Memory use
   - vmmemWSL seems to be the the new culprit.
     - it dd not automatically re-open after I restarted the system to kill it.
+      - it is likely more reliable to submit more material as part of ther prompt, reducing the need for BotMemory

 - EdD2024
  - couch this as a budgets discussion for: ( DevN OpsD )MandE.+30% BusinessDevelopmentN EdD
   - present this as part of the BdcReveiw(s)